 Weight loss pills might be prescribed by a physician to help fight obesity.
-In general, drugs which are prescribed by a physician are more likely to be safer and more effective in comparison to the non-prescription tablets.
+In general, drugs that are prescribed by a physician are more likely to be safer and more effective in comparison to non-prescription tablets.

 In case someone decides to buy any herbal supplements or slimming pills, they should inform their physician about it.
 Read on to find out more about weight loss pills and diabetes.

 Weight Loss Pills and Diabetes – Who Are Diet Pills Suitable For?

 Weight-loss drug therapy is made for people who:

 - Have tried to follow a diet for at least 6 months.

 - Had behavioral therapy but sadly with bad results

 - Have a BMI, i.e., body mass index of 30 or more with no health risks

 - Have a BMI, i.e., body mass index of 27 or more with health risks like heart disease and diabetes